aws-samples/data-protection/README.md

 # Ubiquitous Encryption

 Data encryption provides a strong layer of security to protect data that you store within AWS services.
-AWS provides tooling to achieve ubiquitous encryption for data in transit as well as data at rest.
+AWS services can help you achieve ubiquitous encryption for data in transit as well as data at rest.

 <a><img src="images/ubiquitous-encryption.png" width="800" height="600"></a>